elsampsa/valkka-examples/docs/_build/html/_sources/intro.rst.txt

 Repositories are organized as follows:

 **valkka-core** : the cpp codebase and its python bindings are available at the `valkka-core github repository <https://github.com/elsampsa/valkka-core>`_.
 The cpp core library is licensed under the GNU Affero General Public License.
-If you need another licensing arrangement (say, LGPL), please contact us.
+If you prefer the Lesser General Public License, see :ref:`here <licensing>`.

 **valkka-examples** : the python tutorial and PyQt example/testsuite are available at the `valkka-examples github repository <https://github.com/elsampsa/valkka-examples>`_.
 MIT licensed.